-Do you require a rental property management company in Fairfax County?
+Do you want a rental manager in Fairfax County?

 We manage properties in these communities of Fairfax County.